 Causes of ARDS

 Any disease or condition that injures the lungs can cause ARDS.
 More than half of the people with ARDS develop it as a consequence of a severe, widespread infection (sepsis Sepsis and Septic Shock Sepsis is a serious bodywide response to bacteremia or another infection plus malfunction or failure of an essential system in the body.
 Septic shock is life-threatening low blood pressure ... read more ) or pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
-Often, pneumonia is the final... read more .
+The most common symptom of... read more .
 Some other causes include

 Aspiration (inhalation) of acidic stomach contents into the lungs

-Certain complications of pregnancy (such as amniotic fluid embolism Amniotic Fluid Embolism Amniotic fluid embolism occurs when some amniotic fluid that contains cells or tissue from the fetus enters the woman’s bloodstream and causes a serious reaction in the woman.
-(Amniotic fluid... read more , preeclampsia Preeclampsia and Eclampsia Preeclampsia is new high blood pressure or worsening of existing high blood pressure that is accompanied by excess protein in the urine and that develops after the 20th week of pregnancy.
-Eclampsia... read more , infection of tissues in the uterus before, during, or after a miscarriage [ septic abortion Symptoms A miscarriage is the loss of a fetus before 20 weeks of pregnancy.
-Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect) or in the woman (such... read more ], and others)
+Certain complications of pregnancy (such as amniotic fluid embolism Amniotic Fluid Embolism Amniotic fluid embolism occurs when some amniotic fluid that contains cells or tissue from the fetus enters a pregnant woman’s bloodstream and causes a serious reaction.
+(Amniotic fluid is the... read more , preeclampsia Preeclampsia and Eclampsia Preeclampsia is new high blood pressure or worsening of existing high blood pressure that is accompanied by excess protein in the urine and that develops after the 20th week of pregnancy.
+Eclampsia... read more , infection of tissues in the uterus before, during, or after a miscarriage [ septic abortion Symptoms A miscarriage is a pregnancy loss before 20 weeks of pregnancy.
+Miscarriages are very common, especially early in pregnancy.
+Most of the time, the cause of a miscarriage is unknown, but it may... read more ], and others)

 Inhalation of large amounts of smoke